How to define non-essential things

 IKEA is the biggest furniture company in the world, though it has been struggling in the Japanese market.
-One of the obstacles for IKEA to enter the Japanese market would be NITORI, the biggest Japanese furniture company, with about 600 directly owned stores, increasing in sales and profits for more than 30 years.
-We could be said to be competitors in the broad sense that both NITORI and us are furniture suppliers, though I think we are too small and beneath their notice.
+One of the obstacles for IKEA to enter the Japanese market would be NITORI.
+It is the biggest Japanese furniture company, with about 600 directly owned stores.
+Surprisingly, its sales and profits have contineued to increase for more than 30 years straight.
+We could be said to be competitors in the broad sense that both NITORI and us are furniture suppliers, but I think we are too small and beneath their notice.
 From a customer’s view point, I can’t help admiring them.
-When I moved around a lot for work, I always went to their stores where I could get everything I needed to start a new life in a new place.
+In fact, their stores had helped me a lot so far.
+It was their stores that I searched for soon after moving in a new place because I could get everything I needed to start a new life.

 Focusing only on if it’s essential or not, we have no other choice but to conclude that such discount giants win.
-They are necessary and sufficient, and our products would be excessive in quality, design, etc., but again, let me tell you.
+They are necessary and sufficient, and our products would be excessive in quality, design, etc. I know the harsh reality, but again let me tell you.
 We and our lives consist mainly of non-essential, vague, and emotional factors.
 I believe people still need our furniture in order to be alive inside as well.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.